Statute of The Court

 Competence

-The Court’s competence shall extend to serious and systematic violations of human rights, committed by State leaders and other high-ranking officials.
+The Court’s competence shall extend to serious and systematic violations of human rights.
 In particular, the Court shall be authorized to present findings on the core crimes as defined by the Rome Statute, namely, (i) genocide as defined by Article 6; (ii) crimes against humanity as defined by Article 7; (iii) war crimes as defined by Article 8; and (iv) the crime of aggression as defined by Article 8 bis.
-The competence of the Court shall further include any infringements upon the fundamental rights of peoples and minorities as well as grave and systematic violations of the rights and freedoms of individuals.
-In the cases brought before the Court, the Court shall be authorized to issue judgments on any of the aforementioned violations.

 Section III.
 Status